StructuresComp/inverse-kirigami/README.md

 This repository contains the code for the paper:
 - [Rapid design of fully soft deployable structures via kirigami cuts and active learning](https://arxiv.org/abs/2203.11546)

 Here, we propose a rapid design approach for fully soft structures that can achieve targeted 3D shapes through a fabrication process that happens entirely on a 2D plane.
-We develop a symmetry constrained active learning approach to learn how to explore the large design space efficiently.
-The proposed framework can accelerate adoption of morphing structures in a range of areas including soft robotics, additive manufacturing, and construction industry.
+We develop a symmetry-constrained active learning approach to learn how to explore the large design space efficiently.
+The proposed framework can accelerate the adoption of morphing structures in a range of areas including soft robotics, additive manufacturing, and the construction industry.

-`cnntrain_vae.py` performs variational autoencoder to reduce the dimension of candidate kirigami patterns to low dimension representations.
+`cnntrain_vae.py` performs variational autoencoder to reduce the dimension of candidate kirigami patterns to low-dimension representations.

 `cnntrainv2_baysesskit.py` performs Bayesian optimization.
 The "gp_minimize" function (a function in scikit-optimize) conducts Bayesian optimization using Gaussian Processes.
-In other words the function values are assumed to follow a multivariate gaussian.
-The covariance of the function values are given by a GP kernel between the parameters.
+In other words, the function values are assumed to follow a multivariate Gaussian.
+The covariance of the function values is given by a GP kernel between the parameters.
 Then a smart choice to choose the next parameter to evaluate can be made by the acquisition function over the Gaussian prior which is much quicker to evaluate.

-"black_box_functionrt" is used to compare the 3D deformation pattern predicted by ABAQUS and the desired shape.
+The "black_box_functionrt" function is used to compare the 3D deformation pattern predicted by finite element simulation and the desired shape.

 ## Requirements